skyzh/canvas_grab/README.md

 * **Acquire API token** Access Token can be obtained at "Account - Settings - New Access Token".
 * **SJTU users** 请在[此页面](https://oc.sjtu.edu.cn/profile/settings#access_tokens_holder)内通过“创建新访问许可证”按钮生成访问令牌。
-* **Ignored course** If you see the warning "Ignored Course", then canvas_grab has no access to a course.
-This is because (1) Course not available (2) Course from previous semesters are hidden.
 * **An error occurred** You'll see "An error occurred when processing this course" if there's no file in a course.
 * **File not available** This file might have been included in an unpublished unit. canvas_grab cannot bypass restrictions.
 * **No module named 'canvasapi'** You haven't installed the dependencies.
 Follow steps in "build and run from source" or download prebuilt binaries.